rebel7580/rebel7580.github.io/MQTT/MQTT_Client_Plug-in.md

 This procedure is defined by the <u>using</u> plug-in and is <i>called</i> by the MQTT Plug-in whenever it connects to or disconnects from the MQTT broker (and hence ready (or not) to take <b>mqttComm</b> calls).
 It is used to detect <i>transitions</i> in MQTT status.
 <br><br>
+Using this procedure is only necessary to make sure the plug-in's subscriptions are re-done automatically in the case the connection to the broker going down and then recovers (with a {state connected} return).
+<br><br>
 The using plug-in should make the command public via:
 <pre>
     hvPublic mqttReady